 The programme is aimed at individuals located in the CH07 area, whom are struggling with their mental health, life’s daily challenges, low self esteem and are looking for hope and direction.

-Our aim is to work together to ensure men and women in CHO7 who are experiencing distress can participate in a Heads Up programme and make positive changes in their lives.
+Our aim is to work together to ensure men in CHO7 who are experiencing distress can participate in a Heads Up programme and make positive changes in their lives.

 “The programme has given me a language to help describe how I feel.
 That has been great.
 I didn’t have that before and didn’t really know what was going on, and what to do.
 The way WRAP was delivered made it easy for me to ask questions and to tease things out.
 I feel much more in control”.